JanJericevic/MiRco_robot/README.md

     bash
 ```

 We mount our host side workspace `/home/<host-user>/ws` to the container side workspace `/home/<container-user>/ws` in read-write mode.
 This means that the two workspaces are connected.
 Any change that we make in either of the two will affect both.
+It is best practice to build the workspace every time you start a new container and of course, every time you make a change to the code base.

 ##### Example development setup for a host without the OS wide ROS install:
 ```bash